yzhilong/tp/docs/DeveloperGuide.md

    3. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

+2. Deleting a game entry while no list of game entries is shown.

+    1. Test case: `delete 1`<br>
+       Expected: No game entry is deleted.
+Error details shown in the status message.

 _{ more test cases …​ }_